-Once the draft instrument has been approved, the governing body submits it to the local authority.
-The governing body with the local authority can review and change the instrument at any time.
+Once the draft instrument has been approved, the governing board submits it to the local authority.
+The governing board with the local authority can review and change the instrument at any time.

-Information regarding academy conversion can be found on the National Governors' Association's (NGA) website (link opens in new window) and on the DfE's website (link opens in new window).
+Information regarding academy conversion can be found on the National Governance Association's (NGA) website and on the DfE's website.

 Frequently Asked Questions (PDF 65.2KB) regarding academies.